 If you want to be greener in the kitchen, there are so many places to start.
 Shop local, buy organic, move meat to the side.
 Plan smarter, use the whole vegetable and compost when you can’t.
 The good news is that these simple changes can save time and money in the long run, in addition to being more environmentally friendly.
-Start this year by incorporating one new practice or product into your routine, and once you see how easy it is to be a little more sustainable, you’ll be inspired to do more.
+Start by incorporating one new practice or product into your routine, and once you see how easy it is to be a little more sustainable, you’ll be inspired to do more.

 Many cities have already banned plastic bags, but no matter where you live, carry a reusable tote when you go to the grocery store or farmers market.
 We like these antimicrobial, biodegradable Rough Linen Produce Bags, made from recycled fabric scraps with thick stitching and reinforced seams so they’re strong and durable.
 They’re also great for storage because their natural hollow fibers carry excess moisture to the surface so it evaporates quickly, which keeps produce fresher longer.